mtkarimi/AndroidIranSans/README.md

 put this jar into your libs forlder and then import it. you can even change the source codes inside jar. import mt.karimi.iransans.IranSansWrapper;

+---
+you can find usage of this in [ronevis](https://github.com/mtkarimi/ronevis)